Is There a Dimmer Outlook Ahead for Builders FirstSource Inc. (BLDR)?

-Builders FirstSource Inc. (NYSE:BLDR) went down by -2.88% from its latest closing price compared to the recent 1-year high of $86.48.
-The company’s stock price has collected -9.40% of loss in the last five trading sessions.
+Builders FirstSource Inc. (NYSE:BLDR) went up by 2.07% from its latest closing price compared to the recent 1-year high of $86.48.
+The company’s stock price has collected 8.74% of gains in the last five trading sessions.
 The Wall Street Journal reported on 08/27/20 that Builders FirstSource, BMC Stock to Combine in an All-Stock Deal

 Is It Worth Investing in Builders FirstSource Inc. (NYSE :BLDR) Right Now?